Maryana Naumova

-Maryana Aleksandrovna Naumova (Марьяна Алекса́ндровна Нау́мова; born April 22, 1999) is a Russian powerlifter who specializes in the bench press, and was the leading teenage girl in the world in the discipline.
-She has won many world championships, has set over 15 world records in her age category, and holds the title of Master of Sport of Russia, International Class.
-Her awarded victories are qualified by the fact that, despite being a minor, she was cheating through the use of diuretics and masking agents and presumably the doping substances that such agents masked, according to the Yearly Anti-Doping Report published by the International Powerlifting Federation in 2016.
-Rather than showing contrition, Maryana's response was a suggestion to "recognize Russian blood as a dope".
+Maryana Aleksandrovna Naumova (Марьяна Алекса́ндровна Нау́мова; born 22 April 1999) is a Russian powerlifter, journalist, and television presenter.
+Specializing in the bench press, she was one of the top teenage female lifters in the world.
+Naumova has won multiple world championships, set over 15 world records in her age category, and holds the title of Master of Sport of Russia, International Class.

+Between 2009 and 2016, she competed in multiple world powerlifting championships, setting records in federations such as IPA, WPC, IPL, and IRP.
+She was the first girl under 18 allowed to compete in professional powerlifting tournaments and featured on the cover of Powerlifting USA magazine.

+In 2016, the International Powerlifting Federation (IPF) found that Naumova had used banned substances, including diuretics and masking agents, leading to her disqualification for two years.
+She returned to competitive powerlifting in 2018.

+Since 2022, Naumova has been a television presenter on the socio-political talk show Vremya Pokazhet on Channel One.
+She is also a war correspondent and blogger, as well as a member of the Lenin Communist Youth Union (LKSM).

+Early life

+She was born on April 22, 1999 in the town of Staraya Russa, Novgorod Oblast.
+Studied at Khimki general education lyceum No. 12.
+In 2017, after completing secondary education, she entered the Russian State University for the Humanities.
+As of 01.04.2019 studied at the 2nd year of the Faculty of International Relations and Foreign Regional Studies.

+In 2003, she began practicing sports aerobics, in 2009 — powerlifting (bench press).

 Career

 Maryana Naumova is the first female under-18 to be allowed to participate in professional powerlifting tournaments.
-In March 2015 she participated in the Arnold Classic, establishing the female record in the event Arnold BenchBach, lifting 150 kg.
+In March 2015, she participated in the Arnold Classic, establishing the female record in the event Arnold BenchBach, lifting 150 kg.
 After the tournament she asked Arnold Schwarzenegger to become the President of the United States and normalize Russia–United States relations.
 She also passed Arnold letters from Donbas children.
 She said that Arnold Schwarzenegger is a very important person in her life.

-As part of Russia's support for the Assad government during the Syrian Civil War, Naumova travelled to Damascus at the invitation of Asma al-Assad, the president's wife.